 Developing awareness of the competencies underlying effective reading and insight into the psychology of reading will be excellent preparation for those interested in reading as an academic major.
 Reading specialists, reading supervisors and reading clinicians are all in great demand at all levels of education.

-These courses implement multimedia, including computerized instruction, and support the philosophy that a person's ultimate reading potential is never reached.
+These courses implement multimedia, including

+a person's ultimate reading potential is never reached.
 Because effective study skills predominately depend on precise reading abilities, learning methods are an integrated element in the curriculum.
 Time spent in this program is an investment in self.
 All people, regardless of their reading ability or what kind of student they may be, can improve their reading skills.